Alexandrov geometry: foundations: 1-dimensional base

 \section{1-dimensional base}

 The following theorems provide conditions for the spaces and functions in a warped product with 1-dimensional base to have curvature bounds.
-These theorems are baby cases of the characterization of curvature bounds in warped products given in \cite{alexander-bishop:warps,alexander-bishop:warp1}.
+These theorems are originally due to Valerii Berestovskii \cite{berestovskii}.
+They are baby cases of the characterization of curvature bounds in warped products given in \cite{alexander-bishop:warps,alexander-bishop:warp1}.

-\begin{thm}{Theorem} \begin{subthm}{thm:warp-curv-bound:cbb:a} If $\spc{L}$ is a complete length $\Alex{1}$ space and $\diam\spc{L}\le\pi$ then
+\begin{thm}{Theorem} \begin{subthm}{thm:warp-curv-bound:cbb:a} If $\spc{L}$ is a complete length $\Alex{1}$ space and $\diam\spc{L}\le\pi$, then